-Education of wildfire legislative and regulatory requirements is one of the functions of Alberta Agriculture and Forestry.
-This is key to prevention wildfires and encouraging compliance.
+Education of wildfire legislative and regulatory requirements is one of the functions of Alberta Agriculture, Forestry and Rural Economic Development.
+This is key to preventing wildfires and encouraging compliance.

-A fire permit from Alberta Agriculture and Forestry is required for all outdoor burning, except cooking and warming fires inside the Forest Protection Area (FPA) during fire season and on most lands outside the FPA as per local bylaws.
+A fire permit from Alberta Agriculture, Forestry and Rural Economic Development is required for all outdoor burning, except cooking and warming fires inside the Forest Protection Area (FPA) during fire season.

 The responsibility for issuance of fire permits rests with Fire Guardians and Forest Officers.
 Fire permits are governed by the Forest and Prairie Protection Act and associated regulations inside the FPA.